Arun Sudhaman 15 May 2020 // 10:36AM GMT

 One firm that does meet the tender requirements is Sir Lynton Crosby's CT Group, which launched a Hong Kong office in 2019.
 Crosby, the architect of numerous election successes for Australia's Liberal Party and the UK's Conservative Party, last year said that the Hong Kong government needed to deal with the causes of the protest, rather than viewing it as a PR issue.
 Representatives from the firm did not respond to request for comment as this story went live.

-However, several agency heads admitted their unease over the brief to PRovoke, with a senior executive at one of the world's largest PR firms describing the Hong Kong government as "a very controversial client".
+However, several agency heads admitted their unease over the brief to PRovoke Media, with a senior executive at one of the world's largest PR firms describing the Hong Kong government as "a very controversial client".
 The comments mirror the reservations expressed after last year's fruitless search for global PR support, which included the assignment's credibility, local employee concerns, and the impact on the reputation of participating firms.

 This time around, it is understood that the ISD has sought to frame the brief as a purely economic effort, distancing it from chief executive Carrie Lam's office and underlining that political consultancy is not required.
 In addition, the new tender is an open one, compared to last year's invite-only affair, and features a far lower threshold for participating firms.